 CPAs, CFAs, ChFCs, CLUs, and others may be able to take the exam on challenge status.
 Please visit the CFP® Education Requirements for a full description of challenge status qualifications.

-Certificate Details
+Program Details

 CPEs: 33.5 CEUs: 2.8